Section 1: INTRODUCTION AND SCOPE

 2.6 Third-Party Information Sources

-Business Partner Data: We may receive information from business partners, affiliates, and service providers that helps enhance user profiles, verify account information, or improve service delivery, always subject to appropriate privacy agreements and user consent where required.
+Business Partner Data: We may receive information from business partners, affiliates, and service providers that helps enhance user profiles, verify account information, or improve service delivery.

-Social Media and External Platforms: Users who choose to connect social media accounts or import information from external platforms authorize collection of relevant profile information, contact lists, and other data that enhances Platform functionality.
+Social Media and External Platforms: Users who choose to connect social media accounts or import information from external platforms authorize collection of relevant profile information.

 2.7 Property Information and Public Data Aggregation